AMS SolutionsPosted January 5, 2026

 Traditional billing methods often mean you don’t find out about a claim error until after it’s been denied.
 Artificial intelligence (AI) flips this script by catching potential issues before a claim ever leaves your office.
 AI-driven billing tools can automatically scrub claims for common mistakes in coding, missing modifiers, or mismatched patient information.
 As one industry report notes, AI helps by “finding errors early, predicting denials, making coding more accurate, and taking over repetitive tasks.”
 This intelligent review process significantly increases your clean claim rate.
 By flagging potential problems upfront, you can correct them immediately, ensuring claims are processed faster and reducing the time your team spends working on frustrating denials.

-Integrate Your Practice Management and EHR Systems
+Why You Should Integrate Your PM and EHR Systems

 When your practice management (PM) software and Electronic Health Record (EHR) system don’t talk to each other, you create unnecessary work and risk for your team.
 Staff are forced to enter the same data in multiple places, which is not only inefficient but also a recipe for costly errors.
 Integrating these two core systems creates a single, seamless workflow.
 Clinical documentation from the EHR can flow directly into your PM system, ensuring that the services you bill for are fully supported by the patient’s record.
 This connection eliminates duplicate data entry, improves charge capture accuracy, and gives you a complete view of the patient journey.
 A well-integrated system is the backbone of an efficient and compliant revenue cycle.